andrii0yerko/iasa_testing-and-development/README.md

 To use Java tests enter your token to field `bearerToken` in `Config.java`.
 To use Postman collection create a variable named `AuthToken` and put your token in it.

-This branch contains the Maven project, so you can simply run it with `mvn test` from the project directory, or export to your IDE (I'm using IntelliJ IDEA).
+This branch contains the Maven project, so you can simply run it with `mvn test` from the project directory, or import to your IDE (I'm using IntelliJ IDEA).

 ---
 Tasks are placed in different [branches](https://github.com/andrii0yerko/iasa_testing-and-development/branches)